awakecoding/awakecoding.com/content/posts/active-directory-kerberos-kdc-certificate-selection.md

 ## Preparing Test Certificates

-In order to properly test the KDC service selects its certificate from multiple valid candidates, I have duplicated the built-in "Kerberos Authentication" certificate template with the following modifications:
+To properly test the KDC service selects its certificate from multiple valid candidates, I have duplicated the built-in "Kerberos Authentication" certificate template with the following modifications:

  * On the **Request Handling** tab, check **Allow private key to exported**
  * On the **Subject Name** tab, select **Supply in the request**

 ![Kerberos Certificate Template - Allow Private Key Export](/images/posts/ad-pkinit-kerberos-auth-cert-template-allow-export.png)

 I have then manually generated 5 certificates with numbers from to 1 to 5 to make them easier to distinguish.
 The certificate subject name and subject alternative names (SANs) are not relevant to the selection process itself, even if invalid names can cause trouble down the road.
-In order to manually specify valid subject name information, generate a certificate using the original "Kerberos Authentication" built-in template and then use the same values.
+To manually specify valid subject name information, generate a certificate using the original "Kerberos Authentication" built-in template and then use the same values.
 When **Subject Name** is set to **Build from Active Directory information** in the template, only SANs are used, with no subject name:

 ![Kerberos Certificate Template - Subject Name Information](/images/posts/ad-pkinit-kerberos-auth-cert-template-subject-name.png)